noi-techpark/webcomp-boilerplate/README.md

 - `docker compose up`

 In `localhost:8998` you'll see the hello world component and for testing live reload is available, so you can see the effect of your changes immediately.
-In `localhost:8999` you'll see the hello world component in the ODH webcomponent store, this is important for publishing, as it is vital your webcomponent works on the store.
+In `localhost:8999` you'll see the hello world component in the Open Data Hub webcomponent store, this is important for publishing, as it is vital your webcomponent works on the store.

 ## Modify the file wcs-manifest.json
 [Video guide: What is the manifest.json?](https://vimeo.com/734001138)<br>